Students of Chu Van An High School, Hanoi , during the 2024 high school graduation exam – Photo: NAM TRAN

 Not studying the subject can cause you to miss 0.5 points on the exam.

-In the reference exam for the 2025 high school graduation exam just announced by the Ministry of Education and Training, content from the topic appears (1 question, equivalent to 0.5 points/total exam score).
+In the sample exam for the 2025 high school graduation exam just announced by the Ministry of Education and Training, content from the topic appears (1 question, equivalent to 0.5 point/total exam score).

 Many students when choosing a subject in grade 10 only choose subjects with easy requirements to avoid having to study too much or choose according to the school's advice to suit the teacher's conditions.

-But in grade 12, students want to choose subjects that match their university admission wishes.
-Therefore, there are situations where students register for exams but are not specialized subjects.
-This means that students who do not study specialized subjects are likely to lose 0.5 points on the exam and do not have the same advantage as students who study them.
+But in grade 12, students want to choose the exam subjects that match their university admission wishes.
+Therefore, there are situations where students register for the exam but the subjects are not the subjects that they have studied in the subject.
+This means that students who do not study in the subject are likely to lose 0.5 points in the exam and do not have the same advantage as students who have studied.

-Some schools now, after allowing students to register for exams, organize review sessions based on specialized content for some students who have not yet studied the specialized content of the registered exam subjects.
+Some schools now, after allowing students to register for exams, organize review sessions based on specialized content for some students who have not yet learned the specialized content of the registered exam subjects.

 Ms. Tran Thi Hai Yen, principal of Tran Phu High School in Hanoi, said that the specialized content is arranged every Saturday for students who have registered according to the curriculum.
 However, in the review phase, if students want to learn additional specialized content, the school will create conditions to support.
 However, not many high schools can do additional teaching or review specialized content.